planet-nine-app/sessionless/README-DEV.md

 1. You can implement username and password recovery, Single sign-on (SSO), or private key cold storage.
 2. You can opt not to persist a user beyond a single device.

+### A note about messages

+Some care is necessary when implementing messages in a Sessionless system.
+Different methods of creating strings from data have different implementations in different languages and platforms.
+The most widely used serialization type for HTTP requests, JSON, for example does not have guaranteed ordering in different languages.
+This means you may have to construct messages as strings directly in order to get your clients and servers to agree.

+If you're building a server that expects to see many different clients in many different languages, you'll likely want to establish some protocol for creating messages, and/or create SDKs for clients to take the guesswork away from implementers.

 ## Secondary systems